Argent77/A7-NoEENPCs/README.md

    This component prevents Baeloth from spawning in BG:EE.
    (Black Pits are not affected.)

-- Disable Dorn (*BG:EE, BG2:EE and EET*):
+- Disable Dorn (*BG:EE, BG:SOD, BG2:EE and EET*):
-   This component prevents Dorn from appearing in BG:EE and BG2:EE.
+   This component prevents Dorn from appearing in BG:EE, BG:SOD and BG2:EE.

 - Disable Hexxat (*BG2:EE and EET only*):
    This component prevents Hexxat and related NPCs from appearing in BG2:EE.

-- Disable Neera (*BG:EE, BG2:EE and EET*):
+- Disable Neera (*BG:EE, BG:SOD, BG2:EE and EET*):
-   This component prevents Neera from appearing in BG:EE and BG2:EE.
+   This component prevents Neera from appearing in BG:EE, BG:SOD and BG2:EE.

-- Disable Rasaad (*BG:EE, BG2:EE and EET*):
+- Disable Rasaad (*BG:EE, BG:SOD, BG2:EE and EET*):
-   This component prevents Rasaad from appearing in BG:EE and BG2:EE.
+   This component prevents Rasaad from appearing in BG:EE, BG:SOD and BG2:EE.

 The following components are only available when selecting subcomponent